hibtc/cpymad/doc/known-issues.rst

   environment.
 On windows, this can be tried as well, but is not reliable to our knowledge.

-- **windows + python 3.3:** there is currently no satisfying way to close file handles in the MAD-X process or prevent them from being inherited by default.
-You have to make sure on your own that you close all file handles before creating a new ``cpymad.madx.Madx`` instance!

 - the MAD-X ``USE`` command invalidates table row names.
 Therefore, using ``Table.dframe()`` is unsafe after ``USE`` should be avoided, unless manually specifying an index, e.g. ``Table.dframe(index='name')``, see `#93`_.